canonical/temporal-k8s-operator/documentation/tutorial/05-deploy-admin.md

 [note]

-The command above will only work for Charmed Temporal above or equal to 1.23/stable
+The command above only works for Charmed Temporal version 1.23/stable or later.

 [/note]